KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 We will summarize our results in two key points:

-* Using reinforcement learning we were able to find strategies that match analytically optimal strategies in performance
+* Using reinforcement learning, we were able to find strategies that match analytically optimal strategies in performance
 * Deep reinforcement learning methods were able to outperform tabular reinforcement learning methods in our setup of the market making problem